-It is optional whether you turn the person to whom you balance, or exercise the privilege in this figure, to "cheat" that
+It is optional whether you turn the person to whom you balancé, or exercise the privilege, from which this figure takes its name, to "cheat" that person by making a feint to turn, and suddenly moving away, turn somebody else.
+Or, you may be about to turn with some person, and some one else may hold you.

-^{}This figure is usually danced to the tune of the "White Cockade," and is frequently called by that name.
+^{} This figure is usually danced to the tune of the "White Cockade," and is frequently called by that name.